Frequently Asked Questions

 Why do I need to provide an exact address for voting purposes?

-Your local county auditor needs an exact residence address in order to determine for which offices and public measures you are eligible to vote.
+Your local county auditor needs an exact residence address in order to determine which offices and public measures you are eligible to vote for.
 Listing only a post office box does not qualify as providing an exact address.

 If I have moved, how do I update my residential or mailing address?

-To update your residential or mailing address, complete a new federal postcard application (FPCA).
+To update your residential or mailing address, complete, sign, and submit a new federal postcard application (FPCA) to your county auditor.

 Back to Top